stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 those on GitHub.

 Installing `devtools` is somewhat memory-intensive and has several dependencies.
-The following example shows how to run an interactive dev session with 4 CPUs, load the modules for the necessary dependencies, and install `devtools` for R version 4.2.0.
+The following example shows how to run an interactive session with 4 CPUs, load the modules for the necessary dependencies, and install `devtools` for R version 4.2.0.

 ```none
 # Launch interactive dev session with 4 CPUs